Effie13/MovieRama-FrontEnd/README.md

 Front End Assignment

-The objective is to build a small project named MovieRama.
+The objective is to build a small project named Movierama.
 The application is a movie catalog where users can check the movies of the week, search for movies and view details about them.
-The project doesn't have any backend parts but instead will relies on The Movie DB (MDB) JSON API (https://developers.themoviedb.org/3/getting-started) for a data source.
-MovieRama is a client-side only - single page application.
+The project doesn't have any backend parts but instead relies on The Movie DB (MDB) JSON API (https://developers.themoviedb.org/3/getting-started) for a data source.
+Movierama is a client-side only - single page application.

 Basic requirements are:
 - Users should be able to browse through the movies of the week using infinite scrolling